tspayne87/blue-jay/BlueJay.Documentation/docs/guide/entities.md

 ## Entities
 Entities will store the list of addons that define the entity in the game.
-This could entail a player, enemy, sprite, background, or foreground, pretty much anything that is handled by the systems and thus by the game.
-When an addon needs to be updated the entity has exposed Update(IAddon addon) method that will allow for updating an addon in the entity.
-If the addon is not known to be on the entity or it is Upsert(IAddon addon)  should be used which will try to update the addon and if that fails will add the addon to the entity.
-Also, Entities cannot store more than one type of an entity in their list.
-Example useage is as follows:
+This could entail a player, enemy, sprite, background, foreground, or pretty much anything that is handled by the systems and thus by the game.
+When an addon needs to be updated the entity has an exposed Update(IAddon addon) method that will allow for updating an addon in the entity.
+If the addon is not known to be on the entity or it is Upsert(IAddon addon) should be used.
+Upsert(IAddon addon will try to update the addon, and if that fails, will add the addon to the entity.
+Entities cannot store more than one type of an entity in their list.
+Example usage is as follows:

 ```csharp
   var entity = provider.AddEntity(/* Layer Name */);